 Netleaf Hackberry (Celtis reticulata)

 If you want to know how this tree got the "netleaf" part of its name, turn over one of the leaves.
+The berries turn red when ripe.

 Common Hop, Hops (Humulus lupulus)